Registration is open for the All Belong Spring Book Study Course that begins January 22, 2025!

 Jonathan with one of his many Lunch Partner groups.

-Inspired by a vision for the kingdom, a group of parents, teachers, and students with disabilities decided that forming friendships between high school students required a concerted effort.
-Many of our students participated in Circle of Friends while in elementary and middle school.
-The Circle of Friends model was a network of student volunteers who committed to surround and support a student with a disability.
-However, our students wanted to create a unique organization to fit the specific needs of the high school population.
+At South Christian High School, a group of parents, teachers, and students with disabilities came together, inspired by a vision for God’s kingdom, to form a program that would encourage friendships between students with and without disabilities.
+Many of our students had participated in Circle of Friends programs in elementary and middle school, where peers committed to supporting students with disabilities.
+However, the students wanted to create something unique to meet the specific needs of high school students.

 Lunch Partners games